Local Neighborhood Features for 3D Classification: Experimental Results

 Table~\ref{tab1} shows the impact of radius normalized distance and directional vector concatenation to local neighborhood features in the PointNeXt model trained on the ScanObjectNN dataset.
-In addition, we show inference results of weights averaging the best two checkpoints.
+In addition, we show inference results by averaging the weights of the best two checkpoints.
+Using the PointNeXt~\cite{PointNeXt} settings, we train PointNet++ without and with the additional local neighborhood features and report 3D classification accuracy.